-Online Nation is a new annual report that looks at what people are doing online, how they are served by online content providers and platforms, and their attitudes to and experiences of using the internet.
+Online Nation is an annual report that looks at what people are doing online, how they are served by online content providers and platforms, and their attitudes to and experiences of using the internet.

 It brings the relevant research into a single place and aims to act as a data- and insight-driven resource for stakeholders at a time of significant evolution in the online landscape.